 Another short presentation to my local photography club.
 Last time I spoke, it was about preventing blurry photographs.
 This time, it’s about deliberately blurring the background to make the subject stand out.
-This is useful when the background is busy or unappealing or needs an artistic touch to be more interesting.
-Have a look.
+Continue reading “Getting Good Bokeh”

 Yesterday, I completed my program in Digital Photography at Durham College, Oshawa, Canada.
 Although not official until June, I’m ready to strike out on my own and find my niche in this competitive world.

 Our last few weeks of school were about defining our photographic style, preparing a compilation of our work, deciding how to present it in print and electronically, and staging a show for industry and family.
 I found this to be the most revealing and meaningful segment of my education.
 I emerge from this experience with a better understanding of my interests and style, and with a full portfolio of work to share.
 Continue reading “My Portfolio”